BrianSiao1530/BrianSiao1530/README.md

 Hi!
 I'm Brian

-I had learn c# , java , asp.next , 89S51 , FPGA before
+I had learn c# , java , asp.next , FPGA before

-But now I'm more familier with Java
+I'm more familier with Java now

 Most of the projects you see here are written in Java

-These projects are practice from Wasington University CS class
+These projects are the practice from Wasington University CS class

 I'm using intelliJ writing my code